ktht/delphes/README.md

 Whatever has been processed during the execution will be saved to an Ntuple called `output.root`.
 For more information about PU simulation, see [these slides](https://indico.cern.ch/event/873524/contributions/3697290/attachments/1988392/3315700/Korea_DetectorSimulation2.pdf).

+In order to produce a flat tree from `output.root`, visit: https://github.com/ktht/DelphesNtuplizer

 Quick start with Delphes
 ========================